See how our updated kitchen cabinets look after surviving a year in our busy household and what we would do to improve them.

 - redoing windows

-- adding trim around windows (other window)
+- adding trim to windows (other windows)

-- industrial pan storage (other wall)
+- industrial pan storage (another wall

 - trash can pull-out